dead-channel-jp/dead-channel-jp/manuscripts/about.md

 - Promoting both locally and globally to make their activities recognizable.
 - Playing an important role in the Sci-Fi culture in Chiba City.

+### History

+- Founded by Fumiki Takahashi, Satoshi Ogawa, Muneo Ishikawa, and Am Nagura in 2019.
+- Participated ["Multi-Layered City Makuhari"](https://metacity.jp/projects/makuharicity/) in 2020.
+Hold an Sci-Fi workshop ["Makurhari City"](https://makuhari.city/).
+- Participated [The Exhibition of Jack into the Noösphere](https://2021.metacity.jp/) in 2021.
+Work Title: ["Makuhari City Authentic History"](/makuhari-city/).

-### Why we quote from "Neuromancer"?
+### Why do we quote from "Neuromancer"?

-One of the most famous lines of Sience Fiction describes the sky of Chiba City!
+One of the most famous lines of Science Fiction describes the sky of Chiba City!